mikeirvine/Capstone-Ecuador-Grocery/README.md

 |75%      |    11.61  |
 |max      |  5357.83  |

 Because of some extreme outliers (12 data points > 1000 unit_sales) that are several standard deviations away from the mean, I decided to remove them from the dataset.
+Any data point +/- 2 standard deviations from the mean was removed.
 The table and histogram below shows details for the unit_sales for the MEATS item family after the outliers are removed.
 The mean is now 9.46 unit sales per day per store, a standard deviation of ~12, and a max value of 77.86.

 |Stat |    Value
 |-------|----------------|